sjinks/wp-two-factor-auth/readme.txt

 3. Admin settings page.
 Again, the button is localized so don't mind the language.

 == Changelog ==

+= 2.1 =
+* Fixed warning message on admin settings page (thanks Joi)
+* Hooks into a filter now so other plugins like Better WP Security, Limit Login Attemps etc. get a chance to log a failed login
+* Error message are now displayed when the entered code was wrong
+* Code length is not fixed any more.
+It can be 5 or 6 characters.
+Removed som easy to mix charaters as well (1 and I).

 = 2.0 =
 * Admin settings menu where you can choose which user roles that will have this activated.
 There will still be a second screen where the not activated user roles enter their password, but the one time code field is hidden.